PrasanthK-2004/Learn-C-Programming/Control Statements.md

 **Output:**

 ```
-default
-case 47
 case 48
 case 49
 ```

 **Explanation:**
-Comma operator evaluates to `num++` → switch executes default and falls through all cases.
+- Comma operator evaluates to `num++` → returns 48, then num updated to 49 in memory.
+- case 48: → prints "case 48\n"
+- Falls through to case 49: → prints "case 49\n"
+- There is no break, but default is before the cases, so it won’t execute.

 ---